ShaneOss/AbuseIPDB-cPanel-CSF/README.md

 # AbuseIPDB-cPanel-CSF
-Script to parse the IPs in the  cPanel Apache error log.
+Linux Bash Script to parse the IPs in the  cPanel Apache error log.
 Check them against AbuseIPDB and add to CSF deny list if certain criteria is met.

+Requirements:
-AbuseIPDB API key required.
+- AbuseIPDB API key required.
 One can be obtained at: https://www.abuseipdb.com/account/api (free version limited to 1000 checks per day)
+- jq (yum install jq) required for parsing JSON responses

 Files generated from the script:
 - ABUSEIPDB_CHECKED_IPS_NOT_REPORTED.txt (IP addresses added to the file weren't reported at AbuseIPDB)